sustech-topology/TopCap/additional/README.md

   Employs Python’s multiprocessing to compute PH metrics for a range of delay values $\tau$ and embedding dimensions $d$ in parallel, improving performance on large datasets.

 - Comprehensive visualisation
-  - Plots the variation of the birth times and lifetimes as functions of delay for cyclic TDE.
+  - Plots the variation of the birth times and lifetimes as functions of delay for cyclic time-delay embedding (CTDE).
-  - Provides additional plots of 3D PCA projections for standard and cyclic TDE with varying $\tau$.
+  - Provides additional plots of 3D PCA projections for standard and CTDE with varying $\tau$.
   - Saves computed results in pickle files for later review or further analysis.

 **Usage**: Update the file path to the pickled time series (the `phone` file) before running.
 The script will display several plots, including the original time series, its magnitude spectrum with annotated frequency peaks, and the relationship between PH metrics and embedding parameters.